 thinking, learning styles, and the use of technology for academic success.
 Familiarizes students with the College, its curriculum, facilities, services, policies, programs and degree and transfer requirements.

-students to Columbia College and students returning to college after a long absence, this course addresses policies and practices at Columbia College.
+Guidance 8 Introduction to College (0.5 to 1 units): Explore the resources and tools needed to take charge of your educational experience and maximize your academic success.
+Identify successful college behaviors, Columbia College support resources, general expectations of college culture, and college pathway options.
+Students will gain an understanding of educational planning and transfer processes and according to their needs and goals, each student may complete an educational plan with a counselor individually, in a group, or online.
 Topics covered include academic renewal, grading policy, advanced placement credit, academic and progress probation and dismissal, educational planning, requirements for the associate degree, certificates of achievement and transfer to the four-year university, and other topics related to the use of the programs and services at Columbia College.
 Such topics include financial aid, tutoring, counseling, special services for students with disabilities, career planning and job placement.
 Offered for Pass/No Pass grading only.
+Transfer: CSU